-Other information
+Other Information

 Management is responsible for the other information.
-The other information comprises the Management's Discussion and Analysis.
+The other information obtained at the date of this auditor's report includes Management's Discussion and Analysis.

 Our opinion on the consolidated financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.